 1. Gingivitis

+Gingivitis is thus a major cause of bleeding gums, and if not treated promptly, it can lead to further complications.
 The good news is that gingivitis can be easily reversed with oral hygiene practices and regular dental check-ups and treatment.
-Since it’s the first stage of periodontal disease, you should get in touch with your dentist as soon as you start noticing the symptoms.
+Since it is the first stage of periodontal disease, you should get in touch with your dentist as soon as you start noticing the symptoms.

 2. Medications & Other Health Conditions

-Certain medications or diseases can also be behind bleeding gums.
-Blood-thinning medications reduce the blood's ability to clot, which can lead to bleeding.
+Certain medications, both prescription and over-the-counter, can cause bleeding gums as a side effect.
+Additionally, medical conditions like diabetes and blood disorders may affect your gum health, making them more prone to bleeding.
 According to the Indian Dental Association, people with type-2 diabetes are at a higher risk of gum disease and bleeding gums.

 3. Changes in Your Dental Care Routine